rappasoft/laravel-livewire-tables/README.md

     ->addComponent(Link::make('Delete'))
 ````

-If you would like to all the components for a given row, you may pass a callback as the second parameter of the `components()` method:
+If you would like to hide all the components for a given row, you may pass a callback as the second parameter of the `components()` method:

 ```php
 Column::make('Actions')